 - a.
-NSW SES will provide initial welfare for evacuees where required but will hand the responsibility over to the Welfare Services Functional Area as soon as possible.
-NSW SES will brief the Welfare Services Functional Area at the earliest opportunity regarding the level of assistance required. - b.
-The Welfare Services Functional Area will manage evacuation centres for affected residents and travellers in accordance with the Welfare Services Functional Area Supporting Plan.

-- c.
-Schools Administration (Government and Private) will manage the safety of students directly affected by flooding and will work with NSW SES in the temporary closure of schools and will coordinate with NSW SES, Transport and Welfare Services in the management of school evacuees. - d.
-Disaster Victim Registration will be controlled and coordinated by NSW Police Force with the assistance of NSW SES and the Welfare Services Functional Area. - e.
-NSW SES will provide details of all residents assisted in evacuations to the Welfare Services Functional Area as early as possible. - f.
-Where the expected remaining number of evacuees and the duration of evacuation is assessed to be beyond the capability and capacity of the established evacuation centre arrangements the SEOCON may establish Major Evacuation Centres or Mass Care facilities. - g.
-The decision to establish Major Evacuation Centres or Mass Care Facilities will be made by NSW SES and SEOCON in consultation with members of the State Emergency Management Committee. - 5.9.3 Strategy: Coordinate available and accessible health services for flood affected communities.
+The NSW SES will provide initial welfare for evacuees where required but will hand the responsibility over to the Welfare Services Functional Area as soon as possible.
+The NSW SES will brief the Welfare Services Functional Area at the earliest opportunity regarding the level of assistance required. - b.
+The Welfare Services Functional Area will manage evacuation centres for affected residents and travellers in accordance with the Welfare Services Functional Area Supporting Plan. - c.
+Schools administration (government and private) will manage the safety of students directly affected by flooding and will work with the NSW SES in the temporary closure of schools and will coordinate with the NSW SES, the Transport and Welfare Services Functional Areas in the management of school evacuees. - d.
+Disaster Victim Registration will be controlled and coordinated by the NSW Police Force with the assistance of the NSW SES and the Welfare Services Functional Area. - e.
+The NSW SES will provide details of all residents assisted in evacuations to the Welfare Services Functional Area as early as possible. - f.
+Where the expected remaining number of evacuees and the duration of evacuation is assessed to be beyond the capability and capacity of the established evacuation centre arrangements the State Emergency Operations Controller (SEOCON) may establish Major Evacuation Centres or Mass Care facilities. - g.
+The decision to establish Major Evacuation Centres or Mass Care Facilities will be made by the NSW SES and SEOCON in consultation with members of the State Emergency Management Committee (SEMC). - 5.9.3 Strategy: Coordinate available and accessible health services for flood affected communities.